vidasari-code/vidasari-demo/README.md

 # vidasari-demo
-This is my first repo
+This is my first git repository
+Author - Vijay Dasari